gitbutlerapp/claude/README.md

 # GitButler Claude Plugin

+> [!NOTE]
+> The claude code hooks are no longer the recommended way of integrating with GitHub.
+>
+> We now recommend using our skill for the `but` CLI.
+The skill can be installed using `but skill install --global`.

 This is a Claude Code plugin that provides a better version control experience than watching your agent struggle with a series of complex Git commands.

 ## What does it do?